polokegom/farmihealth_IBM_callforcode2023/README.md

-# FarmiHealth:
+# Introduction:
-This is a project build for "IBM - Call For Code" 2023 to scan and access the health of a crop field using an autonomous drone to mitigate crop loss due to pests, disease and weed and providing a more sustainable agricultural future.
+This is a project build for "IBM - Call For Code" 2023 to scan and access the health of a crop field using an autonomous drone to mitigate declining crop yields due to pests, disease and weeds Thus building a more sustainable agricultural sector.

-# Live Video Demo:
+# Video Demo:
 [![Alt text](doc/imgs/farmihealth_poster.jpeg)](https://www.youtube.com/watch?v=1RL2KJs96NM)

 # Roadmap: